How To Stop Game From Minimizing When Using Second Screen

 To move the mouse between monitors, use display settings to ensure the monitors are oriented properly.
 Reorient the monitor via settings if needed, or move the monitor to a new position to match the configured orientation.

-If your monitors are properly set up, the cursor ought to move smoothly from one to the other, just as if it were moving from the right side of the screen to the left.
+If your monitors are properly set up, the cursor should move smoothly from one to the other, as if it were moving from the right side of the screen to the left.
 If there’s an issue:

 - Try checking the display settings.
 In the display settings, you should be able to view how the computer thinks the monitors are set up.
-If the monitors aren’t physically oriented in the same way the computer has rendered them, this can cause problems when it comes to moving the cursor between monitors.
+If the monitors aren’t physically oriented as the computer has rendered them, this can cause problems when moving the cursor between monitors.

 - Either reorient the monitor configuration in the display settings or physically move the monitors to match their orientation.
 This will allow the cursor to transfer smoothly between monitors.